fampaySiddharth/DrogonDebugReleases/README.md

 # DrogonDebugReleases
-Contains all .ipa files for Debug AdHoc releases
+Contains all .ipa files for Debug AdHoc releases.